George Church and Ramez Naam on the limitations of evolution, the power of matchmaking, and why we should send single-cell computers into deep space.

 There are challenges, definitely, but a nanogram is about the size of a eukaryotic cell.
 We know that a eukaryotic cell, a single cell, can contain enough information to create a very complex body.
 For that matter, a population of bodies.
 It could be programmed with enough information to build a light source that could beam back, bidirectionally, establish a communication line.
 Then you could start moving things at the speed of light.
 Not matter, but information.

 Naam: I love this.
 We send a single cell to a faraway world that would self-replicate, and build a transmitter and computational strata of some sort there as our first steps to that new world.

 Church: Yeah.
-I think that’s the smallest package that I can think of that we can get going at the highest speed.
+That’s the smallest package I can think of that we can get going at the highest speed.
 Maybe even within our lifetime.

 This story was updated on October 15, 2019, to note the retraction of a study about the potential health risks for girls born from edited embryos.